circleci/circleci-docs/jekyll/_cci2/using-orbs.md

 ### Executors
 {:.no_toc}

 Executors define the environment in which the steps of a job will be run.
-When you declare a `job` in CircleCI configuration, you define the type of environment (e.g. `docker`, `machine`, `macros`, etc.) to run in, in addition to any other parameters of that environment, such as:
+When you declare a `job` in CircleCI configuration, you define the type of environment (e.g. `docker`, `machine`, `macos`, etc.) to run in, in addition to any other parameters of that environment, such as:

 * environment variables to populate
 * which shell to use